Mich-Martins/bookToScrape/README.md

 ### Python Libraries:

-Utilize the requests library to make HTTP requests to the website and the BeautifulSoup library for HTML parsing. os may be used for managing files.
+Utilize the requests, BeautifulSoup and os library to make HTTP requests to the website, BeautifulSoup library for HTML parsing and os to manage downloaded files.

 ### Scrape Image URLs: